 - Index Linked System physical address range descriptor and memory device to system physical address range descriptor tables are linked by the SPA range description table index.
 The memory device to system physical address range descriptor is linked to the interleave descriptors for each NVDIMM via the interleave description table index.
 The NVDIMM control region descriptor, NVDIMM block data window region descriptor, and memory device to system physical address range descriptor are linked together via the NVDIMM control region descriptor table index. - NFIT Device Handle Linked The memory device to system physical address range descriptor is linked to the flush hint descriptor table via the NFIT device handle.
-The driver utilizes the NFIT device handle from the memory device to system physical address range descriptor to find the flush hint descriptor containing the same NFIT Device Handle.
+The driver ANDs theutilizes the NFIT device handle from the memory device to system physical address range descriptor with the NFIT device handle mask in the flush hint descriptor.
+If the result is equal to the NFIT device association in theto find the flush hint descriptor containing the same NFIT Device Handle, then the flush hint descriptor is associated with the memory device to system physical address range descriptor.